William Cornelius Van Horne: Career

 Van Horne considered the railway an integrated communications and transportation system and convinced the directors and shareholders to create a telegraph service and an express freight delivery service as a complement to the railway.
-Van Horne was knowledgeable in nearly every element of the railway industry, including operating a locomotive.
-A wealthy man, he later became an investor of the Cuba Railroad Company, which built the first trans-country railway connecting Havana with the two eastern provinces (Camaguey and Oriente) and the city of Santiago de Cuba in 1901.
+He was knowledgeable in nearly every element of the railway industry, including operating a locomotive.
+A wealthy man, Van Horne later became an investor of the Cuba Railroad Company, which built the first trans-country railway connecting Havana with the two eastern provinces (Camaguey and Oriente) and the city of Santiago de Cuba in 1901.

 From 1885 onward, Van Horne was more and more associated with every branch of Canadian mercantile and financial life, and as a publicist gave expression to his views on political and economic questions.
 Van Horne was responsible for launching the sea transport division of the Canadian Pacific Railway, inaugurating a regular service between Vancouver and Hong Kong in 1891 on the Empress luxury liners.
 He also presided over the expansion of the CPR into the luxury hotel business and participated in the design of two of the most famous ones in the chain, the Château Frontenac in Quebec City and Chateau Lake Louise in Alberta.

 Personal life

 Van Horne married Lucy Hurd in 1867, and they had three children.
-The elder son, William Cornelius Van Horne Jr., died at age four, while their daughter, Lucy Adeline "Addie" Van Horne, and younger son, Richard Benedict "Benny" Van Horne, lived to adulthood.
-Benny married Edith Molson, of the Montreal Molsons, and the couple had a son, named William for his grandfather.
+The elder son, William Jr., died at age four, while their daughter, Lucy Adeline "Addie", and younger son, Richard Benedict "Benny", lived to adulthood.
+Benny married Edith Molson of the Montreal Molsons, and they had a son, named William for his grandfather.

 Sir William purchased and enlarged a house in 1889 later known as the Van Horne Mansion in Montreal, Quebec.
-In 1891, he began building his summer estate, which Van Horne named "Covenhoven", on Minister's Island, adjacent to CPR's resort town of St. Andrews, New Brunswick.
+Two years later, he began building his summer estate, which Van Horne named "Covenhoven", on Minister's Island, adjacent to CPR's resort town of St. Andrews, New Brunswick.
 The island estate is accessible by a natural sandbar road during the Bay of Fundy's low tide.

-Van Horne was a governor of McGill University from 1895 to 1915 and was one of the first in Canada to acquire artworks by members of the French impressionist movement.
-He was himself a painter, with Van Horne's surviving works now residing in museums such as the Montreal Museum of Fine Art and Covenhoven itself.
+Van Horne was a governor of McGill University from 1895 to 1915 and was one of the first in Canada to acquire artworks by members of the French Impressionist movement.
+He himself was a painter, with Van Horne's surviving works now residing in museums such as the Montreal Museum of Fine Arts and Covenhoven itself.
 His other talents included sculpture, architecture, playing the violin, fossil collection, farming, botany and gardening.

-Following Van Horne's death at the Royal Victoria Hospital, in Montreal, Quebec in 1915 at age 72, his remains were interred at Oakwood Cemetery in Joliet, Illinois.
-His Montreal home in the Golden Square Mile was controversially demolished in 1973.
+Following Van Horne's death at the Royal Victoria Hospital, in Montreal on September 11, 1915, at age 72, his remains were interred at Oakwood Cemetery in Joliet, Illinois.
+Van Horne's Montreal home in the Golden Square Mile was controversially demolished in 1973.